 No person(s) shall reproduce, copy, misuse, tamper with or alter in any way, manner, shape or form whatsoever any official writing, record, document or identification form used or maintained by Mount Royal University.
-Any student who submits fraudulent documents (e.g., transcripts, parchments, etc.) as part of the admission or registration processes will be reported to the Office of Student Conduct.
+Any student who submits fraudulent documents (e.g., transcripts, parchments, etc.) as part of the admission or registration processes will be reported to Student Community Standards.